catlee/aosa-volume2/raw/mailman/mailman.rst

 called a *queue runner*.

 Mailman is religiously single threaded, even though there is significant parallelism to exploit.
-For example, Mailman can accep messages from the mail server at the same time it's sending messages out to recipients, or processing bounces, or archiving a message.
+For example, Mailman can accept messages from the mail server at the same time it's sending messages out to recipients, or processing bounces, or archiving a message.
 Parallelism in Mailman is achieved through the use of multiple processes, in the form of these runners.
 For example, there is an *incoming* queue runner with the sole job of accepting (or rejecting) messages from the upstream mail server.
 There is an outgoing queue runner with the sole job of communicating with the upstream mail server over SMTP in order to send messages out to the final recipients.
 There's an archiver queue runner, a bounce processing queue runner, a queue runner for forwarding messages to an NNTP server, a runner for composing digests, and several others.
-Runners which don't manage a queue include an LMTP runner and a REST HTTP runner.
+Runners which don't manage a queue include an LMTP server and a REST HTTP server.

 Each queue runner is responsible for a single directory, i.e. its *queue*.
 While the typical Mailman system can perform perfectly well with a single